jphilipstevens/predators-hellspawn-hunters-redux/ACCUMULATOR_IMPLEMENTATION_SUMMARY.md

 # Accumulator (Energy Siphon) Implementation Summary

 **Implementation Date:** December 26, 2025
-**Status:** ✅ COMPLETE - Ready for Testing
-**Based on:** IMPLEMENTATION_PLAN_1_ENERGY_SIPHON.md
+**Status:** ⚠️ FUNCTIONAL - Auto-switch needs refinement **Based on:** IMPLEMENTATION_PLAN_1_ENERGY_SIPHON.md

 ---

 ## What Was Implemented

 The **Accumulator** is a passive energy regeneration weapon that allows predators to recharge their energy supply.
-When equipped, it automatically generates energy over time with visual and audio feedback, then auto-switches to the previous weapon when energy reaches maximum (500).
+When equipped, it automatically generates energy over time with visual and audio feedback.
+The weapon currently charges energy successfully but has a minor issue with the auto-switch behavior that needs to be addressed.

+**Current Behavior:**
+- ✅ Weapon raises smoothly (ABCD animation)
+- ✅ Charging loop works perfectly (generates 16 energy per cycle)
+- ✅ Visual feedback (bright frames E, F, G, H pulse during charge)
+- ✅ Audio feedback (TRALOOP loops, TRALOOPS plays on completion)
+- ✅ Stops charging when energy reaches 500
+- ⚠️ Auto-switch animation needs refinement (weapon lowers but doesn't complete switch to previous weapon)

 ---